FAQ – Frequently Asked Questions

 What is AVID?

 AVID Center is a global nonprofit organization dedicated to closing the achievement gap by preparing all students for college and other postsecondary opportunities.
 AVID Center was founded to support and oversee the AVID System first created by Mary Catherine Swanson in 1980.
-Established more than 30 years ago with one teacher in one classroom, AVID today impacts more than 800,000 students in 44 states and 16 other countries/territories.
+Established more than 35 years ago with one teacher in one classroom, AVID today impacts more than 1.5 million students in 46 states and 16 other countries/territories.

 What does College Readiness mean?